 Midnight Chevy Silverado Interior

-Also worthy of note is the new multi-flex tailgate that’s coming to all Silverados from early-2021.
-It can split the existing tailgate into two tiers to provide six different functions, including to create a standing workstation or to ease access to cargo in the bed.
+Also worthy of note is the new multi-flex tailgate that’s coming to all Silverados in early 2021.
+It can split the existing tailgate into two tiers to provide six different functions, including creating a standing workstation or ease of access to cargo in the bed.

 Our Trail Boss came with the optional trailer camera package (C$410) and the advanced trailering package (C$550/US$490).
-The former uses three cameras to provide a 270° view when backing up, while the latter has features that automatically apply the parking brake when you’ve lined up to the trailer, provide a dynamic backing guideline to help line up the hitch via the camera system and monitor the trailer’s tire pressures.
-Towing capacity in this spec is 9,200 lb (4,218kg).
+The former uses three cameras to provide a 270° view when backing up.
+At the same time, the latter has features that automatically apply the parking brake when you’ve lined up to the trailer, provide a dynamic backing guideline to help line up the hitch via the camera system and monitor the trailer’s tire pressures.
+The towing capacity in this spec is 9,200 lb (4,218kg).

 Away from the test truck’s 6.2-litre V8, Chevrolet has increased the towing capacity for two of the Silverado’s smaller engines for the 2021 model year after further testing.
 All configurations with the 2.7-litre turbo or 3.0-litre Duramax turbodiesel – which gets a US$1,500 price cut in the US – are now rated to at least 9,000 lb (4,082kg).